So, you want to convert a wood fireplace to gas? Well, it’s possible and you have options!

 Of the three types listed, this gas fireplace conversion is the most involved process but yields the most stunning results.

 Prefabricated gas fireplaces (the direct vent fireplaces in particular) are some of the most visually stunning hearth products available.
-With options like a large viewing area, modern design and LED lighting to produce a stunning effect set against the glass media or gas logs.
+With options like a large viewing area, modern design, and LED lighting to produce a stunning effect set against the glass media or gas logs.

 As you may expect, nice things come at an additional expense.
 Cost is a factor with this choice because it involves substantial demolition, plus the purchase of a vent or chimney system in addition to the fireplace.

 The new gas fireplace and vent replace the old system after the wood-burning unit is removed.
-Frequently, the gas fireplace conversion involves running of the gas supply, roofing, siding, and drywall dependant on the path the old fireplace takes through the home.
+Frequently, the gas fireplace conversion involves running of the gas supply, roofing, siding, and drywall dependent on the path the old fireplace takes through the home.

 Installation requires the skill of a professional hearth technician, with even greater attention to clearance of combustibles to the gas fireplace insert because the vent is traveling through combustible portions of the home.